HollerLondon/sfMooToolsFormExtraPlugin/README.md

     [submodule "lib/vendor/Datepicker"]
       path = lib/vendor/Datepicker
       url = git://github.com/angelsk/mootools-datepicker.git
+    [submodule "lib/vendor/mooRainbow"]
+      path = lib/vendor/mooRainbow
+      url = git://github.com/angelsk/mooRainbow.git

 ### Publish assets

-Run `./symfony mootools:publish-assets` after installation to ensure all the JavaScript and Stylesheet files are in place.
+Run `./symfony mootools:publish-assets` after installation to ensure all the JavaScript and Stylesheet files are in place (and can be run subsequent times if need to upgrade to new widgets).

 This plugin has a custom task due to symlinks in web being required from `lib/vendor` in the plugin or in the project, rather than just creating a symlink to the `web/` folder as normal.